jeffgauthier/pdpminer/README.md

 Clone this repository then enter directory.
 Otherwise download the ZIP archive on GitHub and extract its contents in a new folder.

-Then, run the script `install.sh` to install all dependencies and databases required.
+Then, run the script `install.sh` to install all dependencies and databases required in an isolated conda environment (`pdpminer_env`).

 ---